Should I work? Should I wait?

 You may be encouraged to “take a semester off” to figure out how to navigate campus life by those around you.
 Working on campus can help you make that transition much more quickly as you will most likely be surrounded by students and staff to help you.

-The SIEO hosts a website, QUEST, which is built specifically for UWSP students.
-After you have registered for classes you have access to see both on and off campus positions (we recommend first year students to limit their work experience to on campus positions) and if you have Work Study, you will see those jobs as well.
+QUEST, our job search database, is built specifically for UWSP students.
+After you have registered for classes you have access to see both on and off campus positions (we recommend first year students limit their work experience to on campus positions) and if you have Work Study, you will see those jobs as well.
 This is an excellent tool that allows you to indicate the types of jobs you are interested in and we will email you notifications when those types of jobs are posted.
-Cool, huh!

-Visit the SIEO during your campus visit or during Orientation.
-We are happy to talk with you about the services we provide and how to find a job!
+Visit the Student Involvement and Employment Office during your campus visit or during Orientation.
+We are happy to talk with you about the services we provide and will show you how to find a job!